jperez3/digitalocean-tf/t1/README.md

 * `name` is a parameter which is allowed by the `digitalocean_ssh_key` data resource.
 More information on this data resource can be found [here](https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs/data-sources/ssh_key)

-Now it's time to actually create the droplet. you will do this by creating a droplet resource definition.
+Now it's time to actually create the droplet.
+You will do this by creating a droplet resource definition.

+_Note: don't copy/paste the code below.
+Write it on your own to get a feel for writing Terraform_

 ```hcl
 resource "digitalocean_droplet" "web" {